Timing of sex for pregnancy

 - your partner has a known fertility issue, such as low sperm count

-- you are concerned you or your partner may have a medical problem that may be stopping you getting pregnant
+- you are concerned you or your partner may have a medical problem that might be stopping you getting pregnant

-Your GP will talk to you about your lifestyle, general health and medical history.
-They can advise you about the things you can do to improve your chances of getting pregnant and how your partner can improve their fertility.
+Your GP will talk to you about your lifestyle, health and medical history.
+They can advise you how you might improve your chances of getting pregnant, and how your partner can improve their fertility.

-NICE Guideline (2013) Fertility problems: assessment and treatment National Institute for Health and Care Excellence https://www.nice.org.uk/guidance/cg156
+NICE Guideline (2013) Fertility problems: assessment and treatment National Institute for Health and Care Excellence Available at: https://www.nice.org.uk/guidance/cg156/ifp/chapter/Trying-for-a-baby (page last reviewed 6 September 2017) Accessed: 14 July 2023

 Grace, B et al (2018) You did not turn up.
 I did not realise I was invited...: Understanding male attitudes towards fertility awareness and poor engagement.
 Human reproduction (Vol 33 pp. 86-86) Oxford University Press